2018 Annual Report PDF

 Authority for management is delegated by the Board to the CEO who implements and reports on the Board’s directives.

 Interaction is accountable to its members, the people who access its services, families and carers, employees, donors and supporters.
-Interaction is accountable to various State and Federal agencies as it transitions to the NDIS.
-Interaction is compliant with the many pieces of State and Federal Legislation and Standards.
+Interaction is accountable to various State and Federal agencies including the National Disability Insurance Agency (NDIA), NDIS, Quality and Safeguards Commission and NSW Family and Community Services.
+Interaction is compliant with many pieces of State and Federal Legislation and Standards.

-External independent assurance is obtained through the State Government Quality Framework, Third Party Verification and the biennial Voice Project (improving organisations through an engagement survey with stakeholders).
+External independent assurance is obtained through a Certification Quality Audit, assessing Interaction’s compliance with NDIS Quality and Safeguarding Framework, and the commissioning of a biennial Voice Project (improving organisations through an engagement survey with stakeholders).